art2art/reproducible_research_2/NOAA_exploration.md

 ```

 Finally, create a new dataset adapted for futher data analysis.
-The new dataset contains total number of injured people, total number of died people and total estimate of damage in dollars per severe weather events.
+The new dataset contains a total number of injured people, a total number of died people and total estimate of damage in dollars per severe weather events.

 ```r